riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 I know **nothing** right now, but it seems supa cool

-## References
+## Bibliography

-References ordered by the chapter they are most heavily related to.
+Resources ordered by the chapter they are most heavily related to.
 Referencing format: <a href="https://www.scientificstyleandformat.org/Tools/SSF-Citation-Quick-Guide.html" target="_blank">CSE Manual</a>.

 #### Chapter 1